5 minute read

 Criteria & Policies for Importing CBD into Italy

 Importing CBD into Italy requires strict compliance with both EU regulations and Italian national policies.
 As CBD remains classified as a novel food in the EU, any CBD product intended for ingestion must receive Novel Food authorization from the European Commission.
-For imported products, the THC content must not exceed 0.2%, even though Italy permits up to 0.6% THC for locally produced items—this distinction gives local producers an edge in flexibility, but it does not apply to imports.
+Under current Italian rules, flower-derived oral CBD products are no longer allowed, regardless of THC level, so Novel Food authorization does not make them importable.

-Each shipment must include a Certificate of Analysis (COA) confirming cannabinoid content, especially to demonstrate that THC levels are below the 0.2% import threshold.
+Each shipment must include a Certificate of Analysis (COA) confirming cannabinoid content.
 Additional documents, such as an ingredient list, certificate of origin, and proof of compliance with EU safety standards, may also be required at customs.

-While the Italian market is competitive—especially due to the widespread availability of hemp flowers—there remains strong demand for high-purity, lab-tested CBD oil among health-conscious consumers.
-Brands aiming to stand out can focus on premium quality, innovative delivery formats like water-soluble CBD, or private-label CBD products.
+While the Italian market is competitive, there remains strong demand for compliant, high-purity CBD products such as topicals or non-flower ingredients.
+Brands aiming to stand out can focus on premium quality, innovative delivery formats like water-soluble CBD, or private-label CBD products configured to fit the current legal pathways.
 Companies like Essentia Pura provide full-spectrum and isolate-based solutions, making it easier for new businesses to enter the Italian market with compliant, ready-to-sell offerings.

 can i bring weed to italy